Childhood immunizations in the United States: Transmission

-Many infants are infected by older siblings or caregivers that don't even know they have the disease.
+Many infants are infected by older siblings or caregivers that do not even know they have the disease.
 The bacteria is spread through respiratory secretions, often through coughing or sneezing, or just from breathing in the bacteria while around someone who is infected.
 Unfortunately, the effectiveness of the Pertussis vaccine is dependent on herd immunity, if pertussis is circulating in the community it is still possible for a vaccinated individual, of any age, to become ill.
 However, those that are vaccinated may have a less severe infection.

 Symptoms

-Symptoms usually develop 7–10 days after being exposed, but sometimes they don't appear for as long as 6 weeks after infection.
+Symptoms usually develop 7–10 days after being exposed, but sometimes they do not appear for as long as 6 weeks after infection.
 The disease begins with cold-like symptoms and after a week or two, severe coughing begins that can continue for 10 weeks or more.
 Infants may develop "apnea" rather than a cough.
 Apnea is when the child stops breathing momentarily.
 Approximately half of the infants, younger than one year of age, who get the disease are hospitalized.